-KINGSTON, Jamaica — Jamaica on Monday recorded 238 new cases of COVID-19 and two new virus-related deaths, bringing the total confirmed cases to 135,331 and the death toll to 3,039.
+KINGSTON, Jamaica — Jamaica on Friday, reported 183 new cases of COVID-19 and two more virus-related deaths.

 Meanwhile, the latest fatalities are:

-According to the latest statistics from the Ministry of Health and Wellness, the country also recorded 125 recoveries, for a total of 86,288.
+According to the latest statistics from the Ministry of Health and Wellness, the country also recorded 90 new recoveries, bringing the total number of recoveries to 94,999.

-There are 3,364 active cases of the virus on the island
+There are confirmed 1,314 active cases on the island.